Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    :resjson string address: The LP contract address.
    :resjson list[object] tokens: A list with the LP underlying tokens data.

        - token: the token identifier (as string).
-When its an object it means the token is unknown to rotki.
+When its an object it means the token is unknown to backend.
        - total_amount: the total amount of this token the LP has.
        - usd_price: the token USD price.
        - user_balance: the token amount of the user and its estimated USD value.